xlsx-calc alternative for Node workbook recalculation

 The artifact records:

 That benchmark does not mean “Bilig replaces Excel.”
-It only says that this particular Node recalculation lane is measured, checked in, and easy to rerun.
+It only says that this particular Node recalculation lane can be measured locally and is easy to rerun.

 For a production service, I would not ship this based on one happy-path example.
 I would add tests for: